 Initially I didn't have much enthusiasm for this ride because I had already completed a century when I rode the Akron Bicycle Club ride.
 Seems like once I achieve a goal, I'm not interested in it anymore.
 I also thought that this ride would be rather easy since it was flat.
 Actually I think this ride was harder than the ABC ride because I had to pedal the entire route.
 No assistance from gravity on this ride!

 I enjoyed the ride very much despite the self-inflicted suffering.
 That's all part of the game.
 I knew that riding this distance on a mountain bike was most likely going to be less enjoyable than if I had a road bike.
-It was, but in some perverse way it added to the challenge.
+It definitely was, but in some perverse way it added to the challenge.

 The first fifty miles in the morning were the most enjoyable.
 I love seeing the sun come up, the fields still sparkling with dew, the fog in low lying areas, the wonderful smells of freshly mown fields, ripe corn, and even the smells of livestock.
 The route was well marked and the roads were excellent.
-All in all, this was a great ride and I highly recommend it.
+All in all, this is a great ride and I highly recommend it.